FelixdelasPozas/TrayWeather/readme.md

 Supported versions are from Windows 7 onwards.
 Neither the application or the installer are digitally signed so the system will ask for approval before running it the first time.

+> [!NOTE]
-> **_NOTE:_**  The application will use a ini file in the same folder as the executable if the file exists and can be written.
+> The application will use a ini file in the same folder as the executable if the file exists and can be written.
 So its possible to use the application in "portable mode" even if it has been installed using the installer by just copying the installation  folder to another location and creating an empty *TrayWeather.ini* file in it.
 It is recommended to execute the application before creating the empty file because then the setting will be loaded from the windows registry and saved to the ini file.

 # Screenshots